—— Addis Ababa, Ethiopia

 Are bodyguards legal in Ethiopia?

 Yes.
-Private security and close protection services are legal and widely used in Ethiopia.
-The sector is overseen through the Federal Police Professional Counseling and Arms License Division rather than a standalone private security authority.
-Most professional protection work is conducted unarmed.
+Private security and close protection are legal and widely used.
+The sector is overseen through the Federal Police Professional Counseling and Arms License Division rather than a dedicated private security authority.
+Most professional protection work is conducted unarmed, and foreign operators work in an advisory capacity with licensed Ethiopian close-cover personnel.

 Can bodyguards carry firearms in Addis Ababa?

 Firearms are tightly regulated under Ethiopian law.
-Most executive protection assignments in Addis Ababa operate unarmed, relying on advance planning, behavioural threat detection, secure movement, and protective driving.
-Armed support is reserved for specific high-risk operations with appropriate government authorisation.
+Most assignments operate unarmed, relying on advance planning, behavioural threat detection, secure movement, and protective driving.
+Armed support is reserved for specific high-risk missions with appropriate government authorisation, typically for regional movement.
+Foreign operators cannot carry firearms in Ethiopia.

 How quickly can you deploy a bodyguard in Addis Ababa?

-Most standard assignments can be mobilised within 48–72 hours.
+Most standard assignments mobilise within 48 to 72 hours.
 Airport pickups at Bole International Airport, hotel protection, and city-based executive coverage can often be arranged faster.
-Regional deployments or specialist assets may require additional lead time.
+Regional deployments, armoured transport, or specialist assets may require additional lead time.

-What does executive protection include in Addis Ababa?
+What does executive protection in Addis Ababa include?

-Services can include close personal protection, secure transportation, airport transfer security from Bole International Airport, residential security, event coverage, advance reconnaissance, route planning, and real-time risk management throughout the assignment.
+Close personal protection, secure transportation, airport transfer security from Bole International Airport, residential security, event coverage, advance reconnaissance, route planning, satellite communications, evacuation contingencies, and real-time intelligence throughout the assignment.

 Yes.
-We support regional operations across Oromia, Amhara, Tigray, Afar, Sidama, and key industrial zones.
-Every movement is supported by route planning, intelligence review, communications planning, and evacuation contingencies where required.
+We support regional missions across Oromia, Amhara, Tigray where access permits, Afar, the Somali Region, Sidama, Hawassa, Dire Dawa, and major industrial zones.
+Every regional movement is supported by route planning, intelligence review, communications planning, and evacuation contingencies.

-Can I hire a personal bodyguard in Addis Ababa on retainer?
+Can I retain a bodyguard in Addis Ababa long-term?

 Yes.
-Retainer protection is common for executives, family offices, media teams, NGOs, and corporate principals operating in Ethiopia for extended periods.
-Monthly and quarterly contracts offer lower per-day costs and team continuity.
+Retainer arrangements are common for executives, family offices, media teams, NGOs, and corporate accounts working in Ethiopia for extended periods.
+Monthly and quarterly contracts produce lower per-day costs and team continuity.

 Do you work with embassies and international organisations in Addis Ababa?

 Yes.
-We support diplomatic missions, senior embassy staff, multilateral organisations, NGOs, and private principals requiring additional security beyond standard institutional arrangements.
+We support diplomatic missions, senior embassy staff, multilateral organisations including African Union and UNECA personnel, NGOs, and private principals requiring additional security beyond standard institutional arrangements.